-Edmonton's International Festival of Winter Cinema (IFWC) recognizes and celebrates local and international cinema with winter, mountain, and polar themes of any style or genre, with a focus on films featuring indigenous people, immigrants, winter life, or address climate change.
-We are the world's only winter film festival that takes place outside in a winter city.
+Edmonton's International Festival of Winter Cinema (IFWC) recognizes and celebrates local and international cinema with winter, mountain, and polar themes of any style or genre, with a focus on films featuring indigenous peoples, immigrants, winter life, or address climate change.
+We are the world's only free outdoor all-winter film festival and show selected films on a giant snow screen.

-This, our second season will showcase feature films and short films at the same time as the nearby SilverSkate Festival in Hawrelak Park, Edmonton's centre for winter sports, arts and culture, and recreation for the family.
-After a day at Silver Skate, join us, heated by blankets, hot chocolate or coffee, and fires, to watch the best in Alberta, Canadian, and international winter shorts and feature films from the past year.
+Our third season will showcase feature and short films in conjunction with our programming partner, SilverSkate Festival, Edmonton's festival for winter sports, arts and culture, and recreation for the whole family.
+After a day at Silver Skate, join us, heated by blankets, hot chocolate or coffee, and fires, to watch the best in recent and classic local, Canadian, and international winter shorts and feature films.

-1. Except for Open Screen films, all films must be relevant to at least one of the theme(s) of the festival in order to be considered as a possible candidate.
+1. Except for Edmonton-made films and screenplays, all films and screenplays must be relevant to at least one of the theme(s) of the festival in order to be considered as a possible candidate.
 The theme(s) of the festival are Winter, climate change, alpine, polar, and indigenous perspective.

 2. All participants understand that their work will be shown at least once during the International Festival of Winter Cinema.

-3. The IFWC welcomes all entries, but specifically encourages films made by Alberta, Canadian, female, non-binary, indigenous, or visible minority filmmakers.
+3. The IFWC welcomes all entries, but specifically encourages films and screenplays made by Alberta, Canadian, female, non-binary, indigenous, or filmmakers of colour.

-5. With the exception of during the Open Screen program, filmmakers whose short films are screened will be paid an artist fee of CAD $10 per minute of run time, rounded down to the nearest minute.
-Feature film screening fees are dependent on the film.
+5. Filmmakers whose short films are screened will be paid an artist fee of about CAD $10 per minute of run time, rounded down to the nearest minute up to 30 minutes run time.
+All selected films over 30 minutes are paid a $300 screening fee.
 All artist fees will be paid by PayPal or Interac e-transfer to the submitter within 90 days after the festival.
-Filmmakers whose films are screened during the Open Screen program will not be paid an artist fee.
+The IFWC reserves the right to amend its screening fees rates at any time.

-6. The IFWC reserves the right to remove selected films from its program for any reason and at any time.
+7. The IFWC reserves the right to remove selected films and/or screenplays from its program for any reason and at any time.

-9. By submitting your film, you agree to the IFWC using all audiovisual media associated with your film and your press kit for promotional purposes.
+10. By submitting your film or screenplays, you agree to the IFWC using all audiovisual media associated with your film and your press kit for promotional purposes.

-13. By submitting your film, you agree that you have read and agreed to the above terms.
+18. By submitting your film and/or screenplay, you acknowledge that you have read and agreed to the above terms.